ukgovdatascience/github_organisation_administration/README.md

 # `GitHub Organisation Administration`

 Use GitHub REST API v3 to do administration tasks within a GitHub organisation.
+The main aim of this project is prevent accidental access loss to organisation repositories when individuals leave the organisation by programatically adding, and setting team permissions across multiple repositories.

 > ℹ️ Where this documentation refers to the **root folder** we mean where this README.md is located.